Frequently Asked Questions

-Children between the ages of birth and 6 who are covered by Medicaid can participate in the program.
+Children between the ages of birth and 6 who are covered by Apple Health (Medicaid) can participate in the program.

 Who are the partners involved in the program?

 ABCD is a collaborative effort of the Washington Health Care Authority’s Medicaid Program, the University of Washington School of Dentistry, the Washington Dental Service Foundation, the state Department of Health WIC Nutrition Program, the Washington State Dental Association, local dental societies, local health jurisdictions and community organizations.

 How does the program work?

-The ABCD program in each county is administered by the local health department or another community agency that contracts with the state Health Care Authority’s Medicaid Program.
+The ABCD program in each county is administered by the local health department or another community agency that contracts with the state Health Care Authority’s Apple Health (Medicaid) Program.
 Local ABCD programs work closely with a local dental champion and the local dental society to recruit and train dentists to participate in the program.
 Local programs also work with community agencies, schools, and health care organizations to identify and recruit children and families for ABCD.

 How do you identify eligible children in your community?

 The ABCD program in each county or region uses many strategies to reach out to families with eligible children.
-One of the most effective approaches is to orient and involve in recruitment efforts those agencies that work directly with Medicaid-eligible children, including Head Start, WIC, child care centers and early childhood programs, community resource and referral programs, hospitals, community health centers and social service agencies.
+One of the most effective approaches is to orient and involve in recruitment efforts those agencies that work directly with Apple Health-eligible (Medicaid) children, including Head Start, WIC, child care centers and early childhood programs, community resource and referral programs, hospitals, community health centers and social service agencies.
 Information about ABCD is also distributed through Community Service Offices (CSO’s), health fairs, childbirth education classes, new baby packets, school nurses, and referrals from a variety of other sources.

 What happens if the family moves away?

-A family with a child, from birth to age six, who is enrolled in Medicaid is eligible for ABCD services throughout Washington, as long as they receive services from an ABCD-certified dentist.
+A family with a child, from birth to age six, who is enrolled in Apple Health (Medicaid) is eligible for ABCD services throughout Washington, as long as they receive services from an ABCD-certified dentist.